binoculars/aws-lambda-ffmpeg/README.md

 - When switching among the platforms, reinstall the node modules if the runtime supports a different version of Node.js.
 - See the platform-specific notes

-## Gotchas
-- Gzipping videos will cause Safari errors in playback.
-Don't enable gzip unless you don't care about supporting Safari.

 # Platform-specific notes
 ## AWS Lambda
 - [Version information](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)